civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-18-civil-service-lgbt-social-womens-pre-meet-london-april-2023.md

 ---
 layout: event
-title: Civil Service LGBT+ Social Women's Pre-Meet - London - April 2023
+title: Civil Service LGBT+ Social Women's Pre-Meet - London - May 2023
 excerpt: "Join our London Women's inclusion reps for a pre-meet to the regular London social. "
 date: 2023-04-18T14:51:20.517Z